 Diapers come in various sizes:

 The weight recommendations are general guidelines, but again, based on fit and your baby's body, you might want to try different sizing.
-Even if your baby doesn't quite meet the weight guidelines for the size diaper she wears, consider a diaper that may be a little bigger on her and give her a little extra room.
+Even if your baby doesn't quite meet the weight guidelines for the size diaper he/she wears, consider a diaper that may be a little bigger on them and give them a little extra room.